Interacting Large Language Model Agents. Interpretable Models and Social Learning: Discussion and Future Work

 \subsection{Limitations}

-The Bayesian sensor model developed for a \bayesianagent\ requires domain knowledge to effectively design the prompts (features) that are input into the LLM, producing a low-dimensional output; this knowledge may potentially be sourced from a larger LLM.
+The Bayesian sensor model developed for a \bayesianagent\ requires domain knowledge to design the prompts (features) that are input into the LLM, producing a low-dimensional output; this knowledge can be obtained from a larger LLM.
 However, the Bayesian revealed preference framework becomes computationally infeasible in scenarios with large state and action spaces.
 Our formulation of stopping time and the structural results presented are focused solely on detecting a single state, specifically for identifying a failure state.
-While our findings are derived from the task of Bayesian inference, \bayesianagents\ in practice can undertake more complex tasks, indicating a need to extend this work to more general settings.
+While our framework is Bayesian inference centric, \bayesianagents\ in practice can undertake more complex tasks, indicating a need to extend this work to more general settings.
+In the Bayesian revealed preferences framework considered in this paper, access to the true action posterior is assumed; however, in practice, only empirical estimates may be available.
+Additionally, the applications discussed in this work—finance, online content moderation, and product analysis—may limit the generalizability of the framework to other domains.